raphaelmansuy/code2prompt/README.md

 The tool will generate a tailored prompt for an AI to create a detailed plan for this specific Chrome extension.
 This feature is particularly useful for developers, product managers, or anyone looking to quickly generate customized AI prompts for various projects or ideas.

-## 🔥 Feature Highligth "Include File" Feature
+## 🔥 Feature Highlight "Include File" Feature

 The code2prompt project now supports a powerful "include file" feature, enhancing template modularity and reusability.